-There are two types of sea urchins in Tasmanian state waters, the
+There are two types of sea urchins in Tasmanian waters, the

 short spined sea urchin,

 urchin Centrostephanus rodgersii.
-The long spined urchin has only recently become established in Tasmanian waters following changes to the East Australian Current allowing this invasive species to be transported from New South Wales to the east coast of Tasmania.
-The two species have different spine morphology and length and are usually a different colour.
+The long spined urchin has become established in Tasmanian waters following changes to the East Australian Current which has allowed this invasive species to be transported from New South Wales to the east coast of Tasmania.

 In the commercial fishery, there is no size nor catch limit for